MDS-007-52/ShinySingleFit/README.md

 several lines).
 These batches usually correspond to the evolution of the spectral shape under conditions of step by step changing pressure of the absorbing of foreign gas.
-This software is an attempt to generalize these routines and work out some time-saving approach to the analysis of the recorded spectra.
+This software is an attempt to generalize these routines and work out some time-saving approach to the analysis of the recorded spectra for the most common situations.

 # Interface and working with the application